splunk/public-o11y-docs/gdi/opentelemetry/components/smartagent-receiver.rst

 The Smart Agent receiver is a native OTel component that lets you use Smart Agent monitors through the Splunk Distribution of OpenTelemetry Collector.
 Supported pipeline types are ``traces``, ``metrics``, and ``logs``.
 See :ref:`otel-data-processing` for more information.

-The Smart Agent receiver is fully supported only on amd64 linux platforms.
+The Smart Agent receiver is fully supported only on AMD64 Linux and Windows platforms.
 Support for ARM64 is experimental starting from the Splunk Distribution of OpenTelemetry Collector version 0.73 and higher.

 .. note:: For instructions on how to migrate from the Smart Agent to the Splunk Distribution of OpenTelemetry Collector, see :ref:`migrate-from-sa-to-otel`.